* This is the Consumer Version. *

 Excess body hair may run in families, and what is considered excessive may vary with ethnic background and culture.

-Hirsutism, which occurs only in women, causes excess hair to grow in a male pattern and differs from hypertrichosis, which occurs in men and women and causes excess hair to grow anywhere on the body.
+Hirsutism, which occurs only in women, causes excess body hair to grow in a male pattern and differs from hypertrichosis, which occurs in men and women and causes excess hair to grow anywhere on the body.

 If women also develop male characteristics (such as a deepened voice, increased muscle mass, scalp hair loss, or irregular or absent menstrual periods), they may have a disorder that requires prompt evaluation by a doctor.